Universally counting curves in Calabi--Yau threefolds: Introduction

-This approach is similar in spirit to \cite{ppmany} in that in essence we are deforming to a simpler situation where the result is already known.
-We obtain a stronger result from a weaker input given the strength of Theorem \ref{maincalculation}.
+This approach to Conjecture \ref{mainconjecture} is similar in spirit to \cite{ppmany} in that in essence we deform to a simpler situation (specifically, a disjoint union of local curves) where the result is already known (and the strength of Theorem \ref{maincalculation} allows us to obtain a stronger result from a weaker input).
+Note that our result applies to family enumeration problems, while these are mostly inaccessible by other degeneration/deformation arguments.

-The case of descendent invariants is conspicuously missing from the discussion above.
-It would suffice to write down natural classes on $\cZ(X)$ whose pullback to $\cMbar'$ and $P$ are the respective descendent classes, but we do not know how to do this.
-Alternatively, it might help to consider a Grothendieck group based instead on fiber powers of the universal family $\cU(X)\to\cZ(X)$ (thus a Grothendieck group of multi-pointed 1-cycles).
+\begin{remark} The definition of the Gromov--Witten and Pandharipande--Thomas invariants on the Grothendieck group $H^*_c(\cZ/\Cpx_3)$ (that is, the ring homomorphisms \eqref{grothgw}--\eqref{grothpt}) as used in the proof of Theorem \ref{mainresult} requires a definition of the moduli spaces of stable maps $\cMbarprime(X/B)$ and stable pairs $P(X/B)$ for arbitrary separated submersions of reduced complex analytic spaces $X\to B$ of relative dimension three (see Sections \ref{vfcsubsec}--\ref{zgwptsummary}).
+While the standard constructions of these moduli spaces assume that $X\to B$ is a smooth separated morphism of schemes over $\CC$, we believe that there is no essential difficulty in translating everything to the complex analytic setting by substituting the theory of Douady spaces \cite{douady} in place of the theory of Hilbert schemes.
+Unfortunately, we do not know a reference for this. \end{remark}

+The case of descendent insertions is conspicuously missing from this discussion.
+We do not know whether Theorem \ref{mainresult} says anything about descendent insertions:

+\begin{question} How many descendent insertions arise via pullback under the maps $\cMbarprime(X)\to\cZ(X)$ and $P(X)\to\cZ(X)$ (as the primary insertions do)?
+Does $\cU(X/B)$ carry any non-trivial natural (i.e.\ compatible with pullback) cohomology classes $\xi$, and, if so, how are the resulting insertions $\pi_!(\xi\cup\ev^*\gamma)$ related to descendents?
+Is there an enhancement of $\cZ(X)$ which receives maps from $\cMbarprime(X)$ and $P(X)$ and for which the answer to these questions is better? \end{question}